 Our initial goal was to test these QUIC libraries in a mobile environment, but none of them has mobile support.
 Thus, we had to perform the tests in a desktop environment, which in turn took us to build a Bolina Client for a desktop environment solely for the purpose of this test.

 Bolina Client is publicly available for Android and iOS and we’re working on building a QUIC SDK for mobile environment as well.
 In the meantime, in case you want to replicate the above results, please contact us to get the necessary Bolina Client binaries for Desktop.
+In case you are curious about Bolina's application, we have two use-cases (video streaming and social networks) available here.

 All tests were performed using HTTPS with Let’sEncrypt certificates generated through certbot.